iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Useless since its upgrade have tried to uninstal, reinstalling, forgotten password reset it refuses to work.
+I will remove it and not bother anymore.<br> :date: __2021-02-21 09:48:35__

+> Wouldn't let me register as I don't know my blood group.
+Totally useless<br> :date: __2021-02-20 14:13:52__

+> Pointless, local infection rates reported fluctuate by hundreds day to day.
+Basically they have no idea what's going on.
+Not going to bother any more.<br> :date: __2021-02-19 13:53:32__

+> Doesn't appear to work.
+It asks you to report symptoms even if well but the 2 drop down questions are both not applicable and you cannot proceed further.
+Also, I thought the app wanted you to report if you'd had vaccine and side effects but only option is to share that you've had it on social media?
+What's the point?<br> :date: __2021-02-16 20:58:48__

+> Doesn't work!!<br> :date: __2021-02-15 18:46:32__

+> Cant update, to put in my 2 vaccines.
+It just says 'pending' ans the the circle goes round and nothing happens.<br> :date: __2021-02-14 11:58:45__

 > Cant download.
 Stuck on pending with a rotating circle that goes on forever.<br> :date: __2021-02-13 01:33:25__

 > would like to record daily but the app goes to page have you had a test, which I recorded on the first day but dioes not let me go past it. anyone have any ideas which may help<br> :date: __2021-02-10 17:19:11__